 Quds Day events in Berlin, held annually since 1996, have also courted controversy due to calls for the destruction of Israel and Hezbollah participation.
 At the 2017 Quds Day rally, "Mayor Michael Müller permitted nearly 600 Hezbollah supporters and members - and pro-Iranian regime activists - to march in the heart of the German capital."
 Hezbollah flags, as well as posters featuring Ayatollah Khomeini, Supreme Leader Ali Khamenei, Hezbollah Secretary General Hassan Nasrallah, and Syrian President Bashar al-Assad, the leading lights of the Iranian-led "resistance axis," have featured prominently at Quds Day events in recent years.
-The Iranian-regime owned Islamic Center of Hamburg is the key organizer of

-Berlin's Quds Day, and reportedly "buses pro-Hezbollah and pro-Iranian regime members and activists to the annual event, which also serves as a gathering for the BDS campaign against Israel."
+The Iranian-regime owned Islamic Center of Hamburg is the key organizer of Berlin's Quds Day, and reportedly "buses pro-Hezbollah and pro-Iranian regime members and activists to the annual event, which also serves as a gathering for the BDS campaign against Israel."
+Berlin has canceled its 2020 Quds Day after the German government banned all Hezbollah activities in the country, including those of the groups "political" wing.

-India's 2017 Quds Day in Hyderabad, sought to unite India's Shi'a and Sunni communities against Israel.
-The head of a local Iran-linked organization, Tanzeem e-Jafferi, "addressed the rally stating Palestine is the symbol of all oppressed people in the world and Israel is the main cause of terrorism in the whole world," before attendees concluded the rally by burning the Israeli flag.
+Quds Day events in areas with intra-Muslim sectarian tensions, such as India's Hyderabad, have sought to unite Shi'a and Sunni communities against Israel.
+The head of a local Iran-linked organization in Hyderabad, Tanzeem e-Jafferi, "addressed the 2017 Quds Day rally stating Palestine is the symbol of all oppressed people in the world and Israel is the main cause of terrorism in the whole world," before attendees concluded the rally by burning the Israeli flag.
 Quds Day events in conflict zones, such as Yemen, Iraq, Lebanon and Kashmir, have sought to tie in local liberation movements with the Palestinian cause, and have cast the U.S., U.K., ISIS, Saudi Arabia, and Hindu Brahmans as Zionist agents of imperialism.